rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231210_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 2352s
+Video Keywords: []
+Video Views: 3282
+Video Rating: None
+---

-# The Sunday Read: ‘The Bodily Indignities of the Space Life’
+# The Sunday Read: â€˜The Bodily Indignities of the Space Lifeâ€™
 **New York Times Podcasts:** [December 10, 2023](https://www.youtube.com/watch?v=dAMrwvwANtE)
 *  Hi, this is the Sunday Read.
 *  My name is Kim Tingley, and I'm a contributing writer to the New York Times Magazine.